-In our efforts to reduce stress in our everyday lives, the work seems clear: To eliminate the stimulus that is causing stress.
+To reduce stress in your everyday life, the work seems clear: To eliminate the stimulus that is causing stress.

-And yet, we know that ‘stimulus’ is a normal and necessary part of everyday living.
-Life would be very dull if we avoided all the stimuli that caused stress.
+And yet, ‘stimulus’ is a normal and necessary part of everyday living.
+Life would be very dull if you avoided all the stimuli that resulted in stress.

-Thus our work is focused on to learning to cope and live with the stress.
+Thus you learn to cope and live with the stress.
 And yet the faster the world changes, the greater the pressure to cope.